-As a graduate student at City University of New York, Hunter College’s Animal Behavior and Conservation Program, she studied anthrozoology, behavioral science, ethics, and welfare with a focus on animals in the food and fashion industries, research, zoos, and sport.
-This scholarly work reinforced for her the importance of scientific and academic publications in the development of guidelines, policies, and laws that govern the human behavior that impacts our world.
+Growing up an avid equestrian, she trained dressage horses professionally for over a decade.
+Her work in editing, design, and publishing began in 2005 after respiratory disease forced her early retirement from professional equestrian sports.
+In graduate school, she studied anthrozoology, focusing on human-animal relationships in food, fashion, research, zoos, and sport.
+This scholarly work reinforced for her the importance of scientific communication in the development of guidelines, policies, and laws that govern the human behavior that impacts our world.

 Who is that orange cat?

-Tristan is the official Catsworth mascot and office manager.
-He is always the first one in the office and the last to leave.
-He spends most of his time making us smile and ensuring that our work is, well,
+Tristan is the official Catsworth mascot.
+He is always the first one in the office and the last one to leave.